-Alright folks … time for a post on the fun, twisted history of shadowing RDP users in Microsoft Remote Desktop Services.
-Not a month goes by that I don’t field a call from an administrator confused about the shadowing changes implemented in Windows Server 2012.
-Plus, I want to tell you all about what we’ve done in Version 3.6 of Remote Desktop Commander to make these RDP shadowing variations as seamless as possible among the different Microsoft OS versions.
+Alright folks, it’s time for a post on the fun, twisted history of shadowing RDP users in Microsoft Remote Desktop Services.
+Not a month goes by that I don’t field a call from an administrator confused about the shadowing changes across various Windows Server implementations.
+And, I’ll cover some of the basics in Remote Desktop Commander that make these RDP shadowing variations as seamless as possible among the different Microsoft OS versions.

 First Rule of Shadow Club: You CANNOT Shadow RDP Users on Windows Server 2012, ONLY Windows Server 2012 R2